Fix Error: This share requires the obsolete SMB1 protocol

 Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol

-• After you have enabled SMBv1, you can test to see if you are able to connect to the file share now.
+• After you have enabled SMBv1, you can test to see if you can connect to the file share now.
 Once your work is done, you should disable SMBv1.
-You can use below command to disable SMBv1 on a windows device:
+You can use the below command to disable SMBv1 on a Windows device:

 Disable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol